-- Spaces and passageways should be cleaned daily in accordance with the general coronavirus cleaning instructions
+- Spaces and passageways should be cleaned daily in accordance with the general coronavirus cleaning instructions.

 - We recommend that outsiders do not have access to the scenery space for any other than necessary matters and that the ban be clearly signed at the doors.
 We recommend that all visitors to the facilities wear a face mask, a respirator mask or a face shield.

 - We recommend that visits and meetings be conducted as far as possible by means of remote connections.
 If the visit is necessary on the spot, physical distancing shall be observed.
-According to the theatre’s policy, a visitor can also use a mouth-nose mask, visor or breath protector.

 - In large theatres, for example, working shifts can divide employees into two groups that are not in contact with another group.
 This will ensure the continuation of operations in the event of infection.